Pylons-tech/pylons/DEVELOPER_DOC.md

 ## Cookbook

-Cookbook consists of below fields.
-Reference of [Table generator](https://www.tablesgenerator.com/markdown_tables).
+The cookbook consists of the following fields.
+The table was generated with the Markdown [Table generator](https://www.tablesgenerator.com/markdown_tables).

 | No | Field        | Type   | Sample                                         | Description                                                                                |
 |----|--------------|--------|------------------------------------------------|--------------------------------------------------------------------------------------------|